-KEY RISK MANAGEMENT OVERSIGHT FUNCTION Group Risk The Chief Risk Officer (CRO) has carriage of the Group's risk management framework.
-The CRO's reporting line is independent of business operations.
-Specifically, the CRO is responsible for: Supporting the Wesfarmers Board, via the Audit and Risk Committee, in the development and articulation of the Group's risk appetite, operationalising the appetite and monitoring performance against appetite Supporting divisional audit and risk committees in relation to their approach to setting divisional risk appetite (aligned with the Group's risk appetite) and maturing the approach to risk management and risk reporting respectively Facilitating the development, and monitoring, of the Group's risk performance compared to risk appetite Promoting and facilitating an integrated approach to risk management that is suitable to the Group's size, complexity and operating model Review, and ongoing maturing, of the Group's approach to risk management Supporting divisional management with the division's approach to risk management Reporting to the Audit and Risk Committee on the Group's risk profile, emerging risks and other relevant material matters that may arise from time to time Management Responsible for identifying, assessing and mitigating financial and non-financial risks in accordance with the Group's risk management framework.
-Management monitors the effectiveness of risk management mechanisms and controls at a divisional level Implements and maintains risk management and internal control systems on an end-to-end basis and reports any material risk issues to the Audit and Risk Committee Prepares divisional risk review reports (approved by each divisional board) to provide the Board with clear, concise and balanced reporting with reference to the risk appetite set by the Board Prepares a consolidated Group Risk Profile setting out key risks and the controls and processes implemented to mitigate these risks, the status of steps to address any risk issues and early indicators, trends and emerging risks Senior management across the Group are responsible for reinforcing and modelling the key behaviours required to maintain a strong risk culture, including encouraging constructive challenge and transparency Senior management report to the Audit and Risk Committee on the adequacy of the risk management systems and processes on a consolidated basis across the Group and report any material issues to the Board Divisional managing directors are accountable for risk management outcomes, and day-to-day compliance, in their respective divisions Internal Audit Monitors the effectiveness of risk management systems through a single, internally managed, outsourced internal audit provider Prepares internal audit reports and reporting to the Audit and Risk Committee on the adequacy of risk management and the internal control environment, including the adequacy and effectiveness of the Group Risk function The General Manager Group Assurance maintains direct and unfettered access to the Audit and Risk Committee Prepares the internal audit policy and annual internal audit plan for approval by the Audit and Risk Committee The internal audit function and external audit are separate and independent of each other Group Assurance operates in accordance with its charter and is responsible for the development and delivery of a risk based internal audit plan
+Key Risk Management Oversight Function Group Risk The General Manager Risk and Compliance has carriage of the Group's risk management framework.
+While the General Manager Risk and Compliance actively engages with the Group's businesses, the General Manager Risk and Compliance's reporting line is independent of the Group's operating divisions and businesses.
+Specifically, the General Manager Risk and Compliance is responsible for: Supporting the Wesfarmers Board, via the Wesfarmers Audit and Risk Committee, in the development and articulation of the Group's risk appetite, operationalising the appetite and monitoring performance against appetite; Supporting divisional audit and risk committees in relation to maturing the approach to risk management and risk reporting; Facilitating the development, and monitoring, of the Group's risk performance compared to risk appetite; Promoting and facilitating an integrated approach to risk management that is suitable to the Group's size, complexity and operating model; Reviewing, and ongoing maturing, of the Group's approach to risk management; Supporting divisional management with the division's approach to risk management; and Reporting to the Wesfarmers Audit and Risk Committee on the Group's risk profile, emerging risks and other relevant material matters that may arise from time to time.
+Management Responsible for identifying, assessing and mitigating financial and non-financial risks in accordance with the Group's risk management framework.
+Management monitors the effectiveness of risk management mechanisms and controls at a divisional level.
+Implements and maintains risk management and internal control systems on an end-to-end basis and reports any material risk issues to the Wesfarmers Audit and Risk Committee.
+Prepares divisional risk review reports (approved by each divisional board) to provide the Wesfarmers Board with clear, concise and balanced reporting with reference to the risk appetite set by the Wesfarmers Board.
+Prepares a consolidated Group Risk Profile setting out key risks and the controls and processes implemented to mitigate these risks, the status of steps to address any risk issues and early indicators, trends and emerging risks.
+Senior management across the Group are responsible for reinforcing and modelling the key behaviours required to maintain a strong risk culture, including encouraging constructive challenge and transparency.
+Senior management report to the Wesfarmers Audit and Risk Committee on the adequacy of the risk management systems and processes on a consolidated basis across the Group and report any material issues to the Board.
+Divisional managing directors are accountable for risk management outcomes, and day-to-day compliance, in their respective divisions.
+Internal Audit Monitors the effectiveness of risk management systems through internally managed, outsourced internal audit providers.
+Prepares internal audit reports and reporting to the Wesfarmers Audit and Risk Committee on the adequacy of risk management and the internal control environment, including the adequacy and effectiveness of the Group Risk function.
+The General Manager Group Assurance maintains direct and unfettered access to the Wesfarmers Audit and Risk Committee.
+Prepares the internal audit policy and annual internal audit plan for approval by the Wesfarmers Audit and Risk Committee.
+The internal audit function and external audit are separate and independent of each other Group Assurance operates in accordance with its charter and is responsible for the development and delivery of a risk based internal audit plan.